Dentures for a New Smile

 In addition, the teeth can be made of aesthetic acrylic or porcelain to look more like natural and life like.

-Cosmetic dentures achieve a natural appearance through the use of implants.
+Cosmetic dentures achieve a natural appearance through the use of implants, similar to Veneers Melbourne.

 Implants are strategically placed in the mouth to created special retention points for the dentures to hold onto.
 The cosmetic denture will either rest on or snap onto the implants.

 What this does is allow the denture to stay in place without the chance of it moving around, which makes the denture more functional and comfortable.